mgupta701/CalCOFI-internship/parallax/Markdown/draft5_stations.md

 <br />
 <br />

 <font size="+1"> Curious to learn more about how oxygen is changing off the coast of California?
-Scroll down to learn more, including what it all means for marine life and people in California. </font>
+Scroll down to learn more about oxygen's natural variability, including what it means for marine life and people in California. </font>